Take your elbow out to the side. Lovely. Now check in a mirror and see if the shoulder blade also goes up. Does it?

 When the way we carry out your daily activities is part of why our shoulders are getting increasingly tense and stiff, becoming aware of our movement habits is an essential step towards long-term mobility, strength and health.

-Ideally, we would get rid of shoulder tension by becoming aware of our daily habits, by cultivating self-compassion and by consciously releasing tension with the breath, instead of using vigorous treatments to get us quickly out of pain... until the next time tension accumulates to the point of pain.
-I know which one I prefer!
-How about you?
+Ideally, we would address shoulder tension by becoming aware of our daily habits, by cultivating self-compassion and by consciously releasing tension with the breath, instead of using vigorous treatments to get us quickly out of pain... until the next time tension accumulates to the point of pain.
+If this approach resonates with you, give it a try and let me know if it works for you too!